Asymptotic Behavior of a Sequence of Conditional Probability Distributions and the Canonical Ensemble: Introduction

-As far as we know, there is still missing a rigorous logical origin for the exponential weight itself for the canonical distribution, beyond an ideal gas, in the framework of modern probability.
-This has been noted by experts \cite{kesten2012random}.
-We were inspired by a very widely used derivation in standard statistical physics textbooks - based on Taylor's expansion of the entropy function of a heat bath \cite{landau1958statistical, huang1975statistical, pathriastatistical}.
+The aim of the paper is to find a rigorous origin of the exponential weight itself for the canonical distribution from the standpoint of a heat bath.
+We were inspired by a very widely used derivation in standard statistical physics textbooks - based on Taylor’s expansion of the entropy function of a heat bath \cite{landau1958statistical,huang1975statistical,martin1979statistical}.
 The present work formulates this approach rigorously in probabilistic terms and then gives a proof.
 We indeed have obtained a rather general new mathematical theorem.
 The results can be applied back to particular scenarios in statistical physics under corresponding assumptions.
-Our theorems have clarified the notions of additivity, independency, and the vague ``same natures of systems''.
-The last is actually a corollary of the existence and uniqueness of a single parameter in the exponential form of the canonical distribution, and additivity is only required in order to preserve the exponential form during the map from a phase space to its corresponding energy space.
-Independency of two systems is a special case in which we shall show that the parameter only depends on fluctuations of the heat bath but independent of the small system.
+Our theorems have clarified the notions of additivity, independency, and the vague “same natures of systems”.
+The last is actually a corollary of the existence and uniqueness of a single parameter in the exponential form of the canonical distribution, and independency is equivalent to additivity of energy functions of two systems during the map from a phase space to its corresponding energy space.
+We shall emphasize that independency of two systems is a special case of our theorem; the parameter then only depends on fluctuations of the heat bath but independent of the small system.